 Wikipedia defines Cyberbullying as “ the use of information technology to repeatedly harm or harass other people in a deliberate manner.
-According to U.S. Legal Definitions, “Cyber-bullying could be limited to posting rumors or gossips about a person in the internet bringing about hatred in other’s minds; or it may go to the extent of personally identifying victims and publishing materials severely defaming and humiliating them.”
+According to U.S. Legal Definitions, “Cyber-bullying could be limited to posting rumors or gossip about a person on the internet bringing about hatred in other’s minds; or it may go to the extent of personally identifying victims and publishing materials severely defaming and humiliating them.”

 According to the Centers for Disease Control and Prevention (CDC), suicide is the third leading cause of death among young people with approximately 4,400 deaths every year.
 The CDC estimates that there are at least 100 suicide attempts for every suicide among young people.
 More than 14 percent of high school students have considered suicide and nearly 7 percent have attempted, that is why you will sadly read about cyberbullying cases in the media now more than ever.

 At Hudson & Castle, we approach each case ethically, honorably, and skillfully, beginning with a free consultation, continuing with the convenience of flexible appointments, and finally, charging you nothing unless we win or settle.
 We also handle cases on behalf of our clients who are Delaware residents but have been injured in nearby Pennsylvania.
 Please call Hudson & Castle at (302) 428-8800 (Monday-Friday, 8:30am- 5:00pm, ET) or contact us, and we will get back to you shortly to discuss your case.